datacamp-content-public/courses-intro-to-python-beta/chapter2.md

 ```

 `@instructions`
-1. Create a distribution plot
+1. Create a distribution plot.

 `@hint`
-Use `distplot()` for making a distribution plot
+Use `sns.distplot()` for making a distribution plot.

 `@pre_exercise_code`
 ```{python}